bottlerocket-os/bottlerocket/sources/api/netdog/README.md

 to signify that the lease for the protocol is optional and the system shouldn't wait for it.
 A valid example: `netdog.default-interface=eno1:dhcp4,dhcp6?`.

+The subcommand `prepare-primary-interface` writes the default sysctls for the primary interface to file in `/etc/sysctl.d`, and then executes `systemd-sysctl` to apply them.

 ## Colophon

 This text was generated using [cargo-readme](https://crates.io/crates/cargo-readme), and includes the rustdoc from `src/main.rs`.